facebook pixel Skip to Main Content

 *Created in partnership with Dr. Elaine Foster and Dr. Dani Moffit.

 Dr. Karla Judge has been a Certified Athletic Trainer since 1985 and has worked in high school, clinic, small college and Division I college settings.
 In her career, she has taught many courses from introductory first aid to advance injury assessment and rehabilitation.
-Not only has Judge practiced in the United States, she has an extensive international resume.
+Not only has Dr. Judge practiced in the United States, she has an extensive international resume.
 She spent a year on a professional exchange, working with professional athletes in China (Men's Table Tennis).
 Along with this, she practiced internationally in Mexico, Ireland, France, Belgium, Switzerland, China, and Canada.
 Currently, she primarily teaches and supervises a small free clinic on the Idaho State University campus for students in the Athletic Training program to work with the ISU active population.
-Judge is a sports fanatic, a proud dog mom, and enjoys hiking & biking.
+Dr. Judge is a sports fanatic, a proud dog mom, and enjoys hiking & biking.
 She has a goal to visit all 50 states and has already been to 43 states so far!

 Krystal Tanzer